Werechang/OpenBFSTM/specs/BFSAR.md

 **Track Info**

-FIXME: Size might be incorrect.
-There is always a 0x28 gap between entry offsets (Maybe because of tci and sv).

 | Offset | Type | Name                    | Description                                                                |
 |--------|------|-------------------------|----------------------------------------------------------------------------|
 | 0x0    | u8   | ?                       | Unknown, 0x7f in most cases                                                |